graphsense/graphsense-dashboard/README.md

 Webpack's development server does not work well with the static-site-generator plugin.

+To generate static pages, make a local production build (see below) and deploy the directory `official`.
+It contains everything for the static website.

 Static pages are located in `src/pages/static`.

 ## Production setup